 Our rights may be seen as falling into three broad areas.
-First, we have moral rights that are justified on the basis of the ethical or moral values that we hold, or that our cultural communities accept.
-Second, we have legal rights that are enforceable in domestic law and in domestic or international courts.
-Third, we have human rights that are recognised in international law and conventions on the basis of a consensus within the international community that they are inherent among humanity.
+First, we have moral rights, which are justified on the basis of the ethical or moral values that we hold, or that our cultural communities accept.
+Second, we have legal rights, which are enforceable in domestic law and in domestic or international courts.
+Third, we have human rights, which are recognised in international law and conventions on the basis of a consensus within the international community that they are inherent among humanity.

-There are, of course, overlaps among these categories as nations seek to encapsulate some of their ethical or moral beliefs in legal requirements, or as nations sign international agreements and by doing so are required to enact legislation to implement the principles of the signed agreement within their country.
-States that sign these international treaties have the obligation to respect them, protect those concerned and, importantly, fulfil their obligations under the treaties and conventions.
-For example, the UN Convention on the Rights of the Child (UN 1989) was signed and ratified by all but two nations (Somalia and the United States).
-This binding Convention stipulates a child's right to participate in everyday events and opportunities, limits any attempts to restrict this right and is designed to protect children from forms of discrimination.
+There are, of course, overlaps among these categories as nations seek to encapsulate some of their ethical or moral beliefs in legal requirements, or as nations sign international agreements and by doing so are required to enact enabling legislation to implement the principles of the signed agreement within their country.
+Nation states that sign these international treaties have the obligation to respect them, protect those concerned and, importantly, fulfil their obligations under the treaties and conventions.
+For example, the UN Convention on the Rights of the Child (UN 1989) has been signed and ratified by all but three nations (Somalia, South Sudan and the USA).
+This binding convention stipulates a child's right to participate in everyday events and opportunities, limits any attempts to restrict this right and is designed to protect children from forms of discrimination.
+Another UN Convention agreed to by Australia is the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol, which defines a refugee as a person who has a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion.

-There are several other international conventions and agreements that contain guidelines that provide us with structural contexts, and even imperatives, depending on how influenced we are by the proclamations of these conventions and agreements.
-The perspectives of the Convention on the Rights of the Child apply in Australia, but so do those of the Salamanca Statement and Framework for Action on Special Needs Education (UNESCO 1994), the World Education Forum (UNESCO 2000) and, most recently, the UN Convention on the Rights of

-Persons with Disabilities (UN General Assembly 2007), which was adopted by the UN General Assembly in 2006 and ratified in 2008.
-The Australian Curriculum, Assessment and Reporting Authority (ACARA), which implements and monitors the national Australian Curriculum from Foundation to Year 12, reflects these agreements and their implications for responding to diversity and provides a number of guidelines and resources for teachers.
+There are several other international conventions and agreements that contain guidelines which provide us with structural contexts, and even imperatives, depending on how influenced we are by the proclamations of these conventions and agreements.
+The perspectives of the Convention on the Rights of the Child apply in Australia, but so do those of the Salamanca Statement and Framework for Action on Special Needs Education (UNESCO 1994), the World Education Forum (UNESCO 2000) and, most recently, the UN Convention on the Rights of Persons with Disabilities (UN General Assembly 2007), which was adopted by the UN General Assembly in 2006 and ratified in 2008.
+The Australian Curriculum, Assessment and Reporting Authority (ACARA), which implements and monitors the national Australian Curriculum from Foundation to Year 12, respects and reflects these agreements and their implications for responding to diversity and provides guidelines and resources for teachers.

-Most of these Conventions concern students with a disability.
+Some of these conventions concern students with a disability.
 However, before considering this specific group we need to consider the broader principles of equity, for equity is central to inclusion through education.